telerik/kendo-ui-core/docs/updates/2016-doc-updates.md

     </tr>
 </table>

-### New Files

-In addition to the renaming and relocation of the above articles, some new ones are now created&mdash;from scratch or as a result of splitting existing ones&mdash;to the purpose of making the documented information more handy.

-* A new troubleshooting article on Scaffolding when using the Kendo UI Scaffolder Visual Studio Extension is now available.
-Go to **UI for ASP.NET MVC** > **Troubleshooting** > **Scaffolding** to check it out.
-* A new troubleshooting article on Validation is now available.
-Go to **UI for ASP.NET MVC** > **Troubleshooting** > **Validation** to check it out.
-* The **Globalization and Localization** article on Telerik UI for ASP.NET MVC is now split to list the two topics separately for a better navigation.
-The current location of them both is **UI for ASP.NET MVC** > **Globalization** and **UI for ASP.NET MVC** > **Localization** respectively.

 ## January 2016

-Below are listed the latest (Kendo UI Q1 2016 release) changes in the documentation as compared to the Kendo UI Q3 2015 ones.

 ### Existing Files

+Below are listed the Kendo UI Q1 2016 release changes in documentation as compared to the Kendo UI Q3 2015 ones.

 * The conceptual topic documentation on Kendo UI widgets is reorganized to correspond to the structure of the [Kendo UI live demo page](http://demos.telerik.com/kendo-ui/).
 The articles on Kendo UI controls are now listed in the **Widgets** folder.
 For example, **Widgets** > **Data Management** > **Grid** > **Overview**.
 * The new **Styles and Appearance** folder contains the combined articles on the layout and general appearance of the Kendo UI widgets that were previously referred to as Web and DataViz, such as the **Responsive Web Design** and **ThemeBuilder Overview** help topics.